How to Deal with Stress in Students?

 Photo by JESHOOTS.COM / Unsplash

-Stress may also be caused by a lack of balance – if you’re overcommitting to study then chances are, you’re sacrificing other equally important aspects of your life: sleep, social time, family time, exercise, work.
-It’s important that you still take time for yourself – think of school and study as just another working part of the equation.
+Stress may also be caused by a lack of balance; if you’re overcommitting to studying, then chances are you’re sacrificing other equally important aspects of your life like sleep, social time, family time, exercise, work etc. It’s important that you still take time for yourself – think of school and study as just another working part of the equation.

 Final exams do not mean that you have to put all other aspects of your life on hold.
 In fact, exercise, socialising and good sleep is what your brain needs to process all of that information that you have (so tirelessly) crammed into your brain!